frenck/spook/documentation/areas.md

   - `dc23e666e6100f184e642a0ac345d3eb`
 ```

-:::{note} This service does not need an area ID
+:::{note} This action does not need an area ID
 :class: dropdown

-While this service is area related, it does not need to know the area ID.
+While this action is area related, it does not need to know the area ID.
 A device can only be in a single area at a time, so it will remove the device from the area it is in.
 Hence, it only needs to know the device you want to remove from an area.
 :::

 :::{tip} Finding a device ID